kajenthavaraj/smart_mirror_v2/README.md

 - **UI:** Edit `src/main/resources/static/index.html` and `styles.css` for custom layouts and styles.

 ## Troubleshooting
 - If weather info shows as `--°C` and `Error`, check your API key and ensure it is active and correct.
+New API keys might take up to 2 hours to work.
 - Check backend logs for error messages.
 - Ensure you have internet access for API calls.